shailensukul/polly-research/ReadMe.md

         .WaitAndRetryAsync(6, retryAttempt => TimeSpan.FromSeconds(Math.Pow(2, retryAttempt)));
 }
 ```
+The non-resiliet button calls the bad endpoint without any retry at all, so it should succeed around once every 3 tries.

 The reslient button leverages the policies above to automatically retry failures so it can provide a consitent and stable experience.